 There is a Public Transport Victoria App (Apps) which helps you chose the right public transport option.

 To utilise Melbourne’s public transport network you will need a ‘Myki’ card.
 They can be bought and topped up from retail outlets throughout the city and all 7Eleven stores, and also from some train stations.
 You are required to touch your myki card on the special reader as you enter and leave public transport.
-For visitors to Melbourne there is a Visitor Value pack with credit and discounted entry to selected attractions.
+Visitors can buy an explorer Pack with unlimited travel for one day.
 (Myki)

 For short, up to 30 minute, bike rides across the city Bikeshare is an excellent option.
 Bikes can be picked up at one location and returned to another station.
 As this is a subscription service you need to register prior to travel.
 (Bike Share)